nanoc/nanoc.app/content/doc/nanoc-4-upgrade-guide.md

   {: .legacy}
       #!ruby
-      # Old approach -- NO LONGER WORKS!
       item.identifier[7..-2]

   {: .new}
       #!ruby
-      # New approach
       item.identifier.to_s[7..-2]

 * If you get a `NoMethodError` that you did not expect, you might be using a private API that is no longer present in nanoc 4.0.
 In case of doubt, ask for help on the [discussion group](http://nanoc.ws/community/#discussion-groups).